mehedimi/acr-kit/readme.txt

 == Installation ==

 1. Make sure WooCommerce is installed and active.
-2. Upload the plugin folder `cartnail-wp` to `/wp-content/plugins/` or install it via the WordPress Plugins screen.
+2. Upload the plugin folder `abandoned-cart-recover` to `/wp-content/plugins/` or install it via the WordPress Plugins screen.
-3. Activate “Cartnail”.
+3. Activate “Abandoned Cart Recover”.
-4. Go to Admin → Cartnail to configure reminder timings, email sender, and template.
+4. Go to Admin → Abandoned Cart Recover to configure reminder timings, email sender, and template.

 Developer setup (optional):